Dylan Covey helps White Sox beat sloppy Indians 6-1

+CHICAGO (AP) — Dylan Covey threw strikes and let the Chicago White Sox defense do its job.

+Trevor Bauer was zoned in, too, but the Cleveland Indians let their slumping right-hander down in the field.

-CHICAGO (AP) — Dylan Covey pitched six effective innings for his first win since August, and the Chicago White Sox beat the sloppy Cleveland Indians 6-1 Friday for their season-high fifth straight win.
+Covey pitched six effective innings for his first win since August and the White Sox beat the sloppy Indians 6-1 Friday for their season-high fifth straight win.

 Charlie Tilson hit a two-run double to get Chicago’s offense rolling.
-Tilson, Yoán Moncada, Yonder Alonso and Yolmer Sánchez each had two hits.

-The win moved the White Sox into a second-place tie in the AL Central with Cleveland.
+Tilson, Yoán Moncada, Yonder Alonso and Yolmer Sánchez each had two hits as Chicago moved into a second-place tie in the AL Central with Cleveland.

-The Indians committed four errors.
-Four of Chicago’s six runs against slumping Cleveland starter Trevor Bauer were unearned.

-Covey (1-4) settled down after allowing a leadoff homer to Francisco Lindor.
-The right-hander scattered eight hits and ended a personal six-game losing streak.
+Covey (1-4) allowed a lead-off homer to Francisco Lindor, and then settled in to end a personal six-game losing streak.
+The right-hander scattered eight hits while striking out five and walking one — the fewest number of passes he has issued in a start this season

-Josh Osich and Juan Minaya followed with three innings of one-hit relief.
+“I tried to attack the zone,” said Covey, who threw 61 of 98 pitches for strikes.
+“I was able to scatter the hits and limit the damage.”

+Bauer threw 81 of 111 pitches for strikes through seven innings, but four of Chicago’s six runs against him were unearned as the Indians committed four errors.

+“I don’t think we were ready to play tonight and that’s my fault,” manager Terry Francona said.
+“Losing is one thing, but losing the way we did is unacceptable and we need to clean that up.”

-Bauer (4-5) allowed nine hits and struck out eight in seven innings, but shaky fielding doomed the right-hander.
+Bauer (4-5) allowed nine hits and struck out eight.
+He was doomed by shaky fielding.
 An All-Star in 2018, Bauer dropped to 0-4 in six May starts with a 5.75 ERA.

+“I thought he competed, and I thought he pitched better than in a long time,” Francona said.
+“We put him in some horrible positions from the get-go.”

 Covey, by contrast, was helped by crisp defense.